DevJaehaerys/discord-rust-rcon-bot/README.md

 # discord-rust-rcon-bot
-Bot. which allows you to get everything from the console directly to the discord channel, and you can also send commands to the server and get the result.
+A bot that allows you to receive everything from the console directly to the discord channel, and you can also send commands to the server and get the result.